The Assassination of

 Prelude: Autumn, 1963

 The U.S.A. is prosperous.
 Many families are moving into the middle class for the first time.
 Millions of workers enjoy annual paid vacations – “an unthinkable blessing for most people in the 1930s,” writes historian James T. Patterson.

-John F. Kennedy’s Gallup approval rating is strong this autumn, 59 percent, although his support has declined in recent months, largely because of his endorsement of the civil rights movement and his toning down of the rhetoric of the Cold War – actions that some Americans regard as crazy and/or evidence that he’s a Commie dupe.
+Kennedy’s Gallup approval rating is strong, 59 percent, although his support has declined in recent months, largely because of his endorsement of the civil rights movement and his toning down of the rhetoric of the Cold War – actions that some Americans regard as crazy and/or evidence that he’s a Commie dupe.
 On June 10 of this year he delivered an important foreign policy speech at American University, saying, “Let us reexamine our attitude toward the Soviet Union” – a simple, stunning sentence that, for Cold War importance, ranks with President Eisenhower’s warning about the military-industrial complex in 1961 and pronouncements by President Nixon (“I will go to China”) and President Reagan (“Mr. Gorbachev, tear down this wall!”).
 In the wake of the assassination, some conspiracy theorists will ponder JFK’s apparent willingness to rethink the expensive (and, for a select few, profitable) Cold War.

 Books, Videos, Websites: Sidebar for Further Research Into the Assassination.